Sri Lanka surf

 Consider staying here and traveling to Hiri for your surf, or come as a total beginner and learn on Kudawella Beach.
 It’s very pretty.

-If you want a bit of luxury, you can stay in Mawella Beach, which is just around the corner (>10 mins in a tuk-tuk) and drive here or to Unakuruwa/Hiriketiya for sessions.
+If you want a bit of luxury, you can also stay on Mawella Beach, which is just around the corner (>10 mins in a tuk-tuk) and drive here or to Unakuruwa/Hiriketiya for sessions.

-We used to say this was a secret little beach town.
-Maybe we said it too much.
+I used to call this one of the best-kept secrets of The South.
+Maybe I said it too much.
 To set the record straight: Hiri has now most certainly been discovered.

 Where once there were just beach shacks there are now hipster coffee spots selling flat whites.
 Empty plots of palms are now lux hotels.

-Read our full ultimate guide to Hiriketya Bay surf
+Read our full destination guide to Hiriketiya Beach’s two surf spots, best camps and moreโ†’

 Dickwella